steven-ari/corona_communication/README.md

 # corona_communication

-Alphabeth recognition using real time finger gesturing.
+Alphabet recognition using real time finger gesturing.
 This way, it is possible to communicate purely with finger gestures, including to machines to prevent contacts with button on public places.

 ### System